Ditectrev/Scrum-Product-Owner-PSPO-I-Practice-Tests-Exams-Questions-Answers/README.md

 **[⬆ Back to Top](#table-of-contents)**

-### Who is accountable for creating a valuable and usable Increment each Sprint?
-(choose the best answer)
+### Who is accountable for creating a valuable and usable Increment each Sprint? (choose the best answer)

 - [ ] The Scrum Master.
 - [ ] The CEO.
 - [ ] The Developers.
 - [x] The Scrum Team.
-- [ ] The Product Owner
+- [ ] The Product Owner.

 **[⬆ Back to Top](#table-of-contents)**